RIP, Detroit Red Wings playoff streak

 The rest of the time it was genius-level general managers like Bryan Murray, Jim Devellano, Scotty Bowman and Ken Holland – along with a braintrust that’s produced several general managers and team execs, like Yzerman in Tampa – that drafted smartly, if not highly.

+Lidstrom, without whom this streak never happens, was a third-round pick in 1989.
+The defenseman taken before him?
+Veli-Pekka Kautonen.
+The defenseman taken after him?
+Jim Mathieson.
+(Yeah, we have no idea either…) This happened constantly.

 They also played their hands brilliantly, while taking advantage of the economics of the NHL before the cap.
-It’s inconceivable that the 2002 Red Wings could exist if there were a salary ceiling , but there wasn’t.
+It’s inconceivable that the 2002 Red Wings could exist if there were a salary ceiling, but there wasn’t.
 So this roster existed.
 And it was glorious.

 The streak doesn’t happen if they trade Yzerman, coming close a few times in the 1990s.
 One wonders if it lingers as long as it did without Mike Babcock, whom they convinced to join the team in 2005 in what was considered a transitional period for the Wings.
 So much could go wrong, as it did for 29 other franchises over those 25 years, who looked over at the Red Wings through jealous eyes and wondered how to replicate their standards for excellence.